 So the biochar world is booming these days and as more people become aware of its many, many benefits we expect the industry to grow exponentially in coming years.
 Biochar production can play a key role in helping to manage the materials generated by improved management of our forests and watersheds, as well as increase soil organic matter to our farms and rangelands, and we are looking for partners to help spread this message.
 We hold periodic meetings and trainings on how to produce and utilize biochar, so if you are interested in attending please sign up for our mailing list.

 SBI’s core Principals each bring unique skills and expertise to the organization:

-•Raymond Baltar, a local businessman, professional photographer, and sustainability consultant is focused on integrating business principles with energy conservation and environmental sustainability.
-Mr. Baltar served on the Executive Committee of the Sierra Club, Sonoma Chapter and on the Steering Committee for Solar Sonoma County.
+*Raymond Baltar, Director, a sustainability consultant, local businessman, and professional photographer is focused on integrating business principles with energy conservation and environmental sustainability.
+Mr. Baltar served on the Executive Committee of the Sierra Club, Redwood Chapter and on the Steering Committee for Solar Sonoma County.
 He completed a “Green MBA” graduate degree in Sustainable Enterprise from Dominican University in 2011.

 *David Morell, PhD, a specialist in global environmental and energy policy, retired in 2007 as CEO of an environmental consulting firm.
 Dr. Morell previously served as a senior official of the US Environmental Protection Agency and in California state government and has many years of experience in university teaching and research.

 *Richard Dale has served as SEC’s Executive Director for 20 years.
 Programs at the center focused on research, education, and restoration have gained a statewide reputation for excellence.
 Mr. Dale is recognized widely as one of Sonoma County’s leading environmentalists.